By Craig // June 26, 2012 // 14 Comments

 • And if you want to experience Christmas decorations without the crowds, the 1st week in December is the perfect time of the season to visit any of the parks.

 Discounted theme park tickets are hard to come by for out-of-state visitors.
-And when you add up an entire week’s worth of food, hotels and souvenirs, the number can be quite staggering.
+And when you add up an entire week’s worth of food, hotels, and souvenirs, the number can be quite staggering.

 Orlando alone has 7 parks with an additional 5 water parks.
 You’ll need at least a week to experience it all.

-Best Neighbourhoods to Explore
+Best Neighborhoods to Explore

 Orlando is a small city, so it’s neighborhoods are equally as compact.